pedropabloerr/trust-in-the-church-in-chile/README.md

 ### Summary

 This research analysis the fall on the trust of the Church in Chile.
-We explore the data included in the survey and then we compare it with a database from the NGO Red Sobrevivientes to look for an explanation of the sharp decline in the trust.
+We explore the data included in the survey [Latinobarometer](https://www.latinobarometro.org/latContents.jsp) and then we compare it with a database from the [NGO Red Sobrevivientes](https://www.redsobrevivientes.org/post/mapa-abusos) to look for an explanation of the sharp decline in the trust.

 ### Pre-processing